-It’s a common misconception that sugar is only used for making food and drinks sweet.
-While sugar does sweeten food, it holds many more functions in bread making than just the flavour.
+It’s a common misconception that sugar is solely added to make food and drinks sweet.
+While sugar does sweeten food, it holds many more functions in bread making than just as a sweetener.
 So, “Why is there sugar in bread?”, “What does sugar do to bread?” and “Is it essential to include sugar in a bread recipe?”.
 I asked myself the same questions, and here’s what I found out.

 Sugar is included in many types of bread as it serves many functions outside of simply adding sweetness.
 Let’s take a look at each one:

 Yeast cells are living organisms which need food for their metabolism.
 Sugar, or its scientific name, sucrose, is a disaccharide.
 It’s a bond of two hexose sugars, fructose and glucose.